dbs700/dbs700.github.io/content/post/2023-07-04-what-is-generative-ai-and-when-it-started/index.md

 ![](images/kosmos.png)

-KOSMOS-1 a Multimodal Large Language Model (MLLM) that can perceive general modalities, learn in context, and follow instructions https://arxiv.org/pdf/2302.14045.pdf
+KOSMOS-1 a Multimodal Large Language Model (MLLM) that can perceive general modalities, learn in context, and follow instructions https://arxiv.org/pdf/2302.14045.pdf By the way, Kosmos-2 was also introduced few days ago. https://github.com/microsoft/unilm/tree/master/kosmos-2

 Inside GPT-4, a system called Visual ChatGPT, incorporating different Visual Foundation Models, that enables the user to interact with the model by 1) sending and receiving not only languages but also images 2) providing complex visual questions or visual editing instructions that require the collaboration of multiple AI models with multi-steps.
 3) providing feedback and asking for corrected results.
 We can use this system in a way where the model will help us extract the information from the image, guide the user on what to do next with it, or even take some simple action based on the extracted information.